insongkim/concordance/README.md

 References
 -------------------------

+- Antras, Pol, Davin Chor, Thibault Fally, and Russell Hillberry.
+2012.
+"Measuring the Upstreamness of Production and Trade Flows".
+American Economic Review Papers and Proceedings, May 2012, 102(3): 412-416.
 - Antras, Pol, and Davin Chor.
 2018.
 "On the Measurement of Upstreamness and Downstreamness in Global Value Chains."
 World Trade Evolution: Growth, Productivity and Employment, 126-194.
 Taylor & Francis Group.
 - Broda, Christian, and David E. Weinstein.
 2006.
 "Globalization and the Gains from Variety," Quarterly Journal of Economics, 121(2): 541--585.
 - Rauch, James E. 1999.
 "Networks Versus Markets in International Trade," Journal of International Economics 48(1): 7--35.